Teen fatally shoots a female student and himself at Antioch High School in Nashville, police say

 “This world is so crazy, it could happen anywhere,” he said.
 “We’ve just got to protect the kids, and raise the kids right to prevent them from even doing this.
 That’s the hardest part.”

-Fonda Abner, whose granddaughter is a student at the school, said Antioch High does not have metal detectors that would alert officials to the presence of a gun.
-She said her granddaughter had called her a couple of times but that she only heard commotion and thought it was a pocket dial.
+Fonda Abner said her granddaughter had called her a couple of times but that she only heard commotion and thought it was a pocket dial.
 They spoke briefly before being cut off.

 Adrienne Battle, superintendent of Nashville schools, said earlier Wednesday that public schools have implemented a “range of safety measures,” including partnerships with police for school resource officers, security cameras with weapon-detection software, shatter-resistant film for glass, and security vestibules that are a barrier between outside visitors and the main entrance.